 Passport to the Holidays

 Join the Denver Gay Men’s Chorus for their annual holiday spectacular.
 Featuring holiday songs from around the world, this concert is sure to please the whole family.
 It’s not just singing either,you will also experience dancing, incredible sets, and stunning costumes.
 The show is from 7:30 PM to 9:30 PM on December 5th, 6th, and 7th.
+One of the best things to do in Denver this Holiday season!

 Inside the Orchestra’s Christmas Tiny Tots Concert